davidearn/epigrowthfit/README.md

 ### From a local repository

 If you have cloned **epigrowthfit** from GitHub, then you can install it on the command line from your local repository.
-Locall installation requires R package [**devtools**](https://CRAN.R-project.org/package=devtools):
+Local installation requires R package [**devtools**](https://CRAN.R-project.org/package=devtools):